'The last 12 months have broken records like never before': Earth exceeds 1.5 C warming every month for entire year

 While the new findings are troubling, the report stresses that the 1.5 C and 2 C limits are targets for the planet over a 20- to 30-year period — meaning the pledges haven't been officially broken just yet.

 But the record-high temperatures are unlikely to fall anytime soon, researchers say.
-Scientists initially hoped that the end of El Niño might offer the planet a reprieve, but the U.S. is still projected to have warmer-than-average temperatures for the rest of the summer, according to the National Oceanic and Atmospheric Administration
+Scientists initially hoped that the end of El Niño might offer the planet a reprieve, but the U.S. is still projected to have warmer-than-average temperatures for the rest of the summer, according to the National Oceanic and Atmospheric Administration.

 "I now estimate that there is an approximately 95% chance that 2024 beats 2023 to be the warmest year since global surface temperature records began in the mid-1800s," Zeke Hausfather, a climate scientist at the U.S. non-profit Berkeley Earth, wrote on X.

-Ben Turner is a U.K. based staff writer at Live Science.
-He covers physics and astronomy, among other topics like tech and climate change.
+Ben Turner is a U.K. based writer and editor at Live Science.
+He covers physics and astronomy, tech and climate change.
 He graduated from University College London with a degree in particle physics before training as a journalist.
 When he's not writing, Ben enjoys reading literature, playing the guitar and embarrassing himself with chess.